rstatsinger/contrast-java-webgoat-docker/README.md

-# Embedded AppSec Hands-On Lab using Contrast Security's free Community Edition
+# Security Observability: Hands-On Lab using Contrast Security's free Community Edition

-## Gain hands-on experience with Application Security Monitoring and jumpstart your DevSecOps journey!

 ## Prerequisites: A Contrast Security account, experience with Docker, and a web browser